briansworth/dev/_posts/2019-1-19-PowerShell-Sccm-AD-PreRequisites-SQL.md

 ----

 <p>
-  I have broken the code into different components.
+  I have broken the code into it's different components.
   First is the 'configuration' which is just like a PowerShell function.
-  Just like a function it has parameters that you can specify and you run it the same as you would a function.
+  It has parameters that you can specify and you run it the same as you would a function.
 </p>
 <p>